-Rob Beer is a copy editor for Forum Communications Co.
+Rob Beer is manager of Forum News Service in Fargo.
 The Princeton, Minn., native and a 1993 Minnesota State University Moorhead graduate began working at The Forum in 1991.
 He is a former graphic artist, assistant sports editor, presentation and online editor at The Forum.
 He previously worked at the New Ulm (Minn.)
 Journal and the Huron (S.D.)
 Plainsman.

 - Member for